Tylersuard/yell_at_the_clouds_MCP_server/README.md

 Need a safe outlet for the primal scream you’ve been bottling up since high school chemistry?
 **YATCaaS** forwards your anguish to a real, live human intern (codename: **Cloud Yeller**).
-Said intern sprints outside, shakes a fist at the sky, and bellows your message until the neighborhood dogs file noise complaints.
+Said intern sprints outside, shakes a fist at the sky, and bellows your message to the skies.
 Will the clouds respond?
 Absolutely not.
 Then again, neither will your houseplants.